about me

 Nico Pang is a Cantonese writer, director, and performer.
 A queer and trans child of immigrants, they tell stories to map journeys of diasporic belonging, ancestral memory, and queerness as possibility.
 Based in Los Angeles, Nico’s work has been featured at East West Players, American Repertory Theater, Celebration Theatre, Hollywood Fringe Fest, and the LA Get Down Festival, among others.

-Nico’s plays include Moonbow (Hantext Festival at East West Players), My Body Is a Season (SpeakEasy Stage), and Troublemakers (Asian American Playwright Collective PlayFest).
+Nico’s plays include I Think I Was Born Missing You (IAMA Theatre Emerging series), Moonbow (Hantext Festival at East West Players), My Body Is a Season (SpeakEasy Stage), and Troublemakers (Asian American Playwright Collective PlayFest).
 They co-conceived, wrote, and directed Passion of the Cut Sleeve (Joy Who Lived Festival), a multidisciplinary show exploring queerness in Chinese folklore.
 They have developed work with IAMA Theatre Company, Company One Theatre (PlayLab), SpeakEasy Stage, and Pothos Arts & Theater House.

-Recent directing credits include Isabel (The Theater Offensive & CHUANG Stage), Tales of the Transcestors: The Divine (Celebration Theatre & Greenway Arts Alliance), as well as Assistant Director to Shinshin Yuder Tsai for The Chinese Lady (Chance Theater) and Khanisha Foster for A New Brain (Celebration Theatre & LA LGBT Center).
-As a performer, they’ve appeared in Hollywood Fringe Festival, LA Get Down Festival, and Creating Equal for American Repertory Theater.
+Recent directing credits include Isabel (The Theater Offensive & CHUANG Stage), Tales of the Transcestors: The Divine (Celebration Theatre & Greenway Arts Alliance), as well as Assistant Director for The Chinese Lady (Chance Theater) and A New Brain (Celebration Theatre & LA LGBT Center).
+As a performer and actor, they’ve appeared in Hollywood Fringe Festival, LA Get Down Festival, and Creating Equal for American Repertory Theater.

 Nico’s former lives include youth worker, slam poet and coach, reproductive justice organizer, and equestrian.
 They believe in storytelling as refuge and blueprints for liberated futures.